 "Available for sale" is used as a residual category for financial instruments.
-Financial assets can be designated as available-for-sale on initial recognition, though an entity applying IAS 39 for the first time is permitted to designate a previously recognized financial asset as available for sale.17 RBS defines the category as follows: "Financial assets that are not classified as held-to-maturity; held-for-trading; designated as at fair value through profit or loss; or loans and receivables, are classified as available-for-sale."18
+Financial assets can be designated as available-for-sale on initial recognition, though an entity applying IAS 39 for the first time is permitted to designate a previously recognized financial asset as available for sale.
+TRBS defines the category as follows: "Financial assets that are not classified as held-to-maturity; held-for-trading; designated as at fair value through profit or loss; or loans and receivables, are classified as available-for-sale."
+TRBS defines the category as follows: "Financial assets that are not classified as held-to-maturity; held-for-trading; designated as at fair value through profit or loss; or loans and receivables, are classified as available-for-sale."

-In some cases, there is not a direct match between the categories of financial instrument as defined in IAS 39 and assets and liabilities by balance sheet heading.19 For example, looking at HSBC's 2009 financial statements20:
+In some cases, there is not a direct match between the categories of financial instrument as defined in IAS 39 and assets and liabilities by balance sheet heading.
+19 For example, looking at HSBC's 2009 financial statements20:

-Balance sheet IAS 39 categ jories
+Balance sheet IAS 39 categories

-headings Held for trading Held-to- maturity securities Available- for-sale securities Derivatives designated as fair value hedging instruments Derivatives designated as cash flow hedging instruments
+headings Held for trading Held-to- maturity securities maturity for-sale Derivatives designated as cash flow hedging instruments

 Assets

-Trading assets х
+Trading assets X

-Derivatives х х х
+Derivatives X Х X

-Financial investments х х
+Financial investments Х X

 Liabilities

-Trading liabilities х
+Trading liabilities x

-Derivatives Х х х
+Derivatives Х X X

-Neters